 It may even be something as simple as trying a new exotic restaurant, learning to salsa dance, or taking up language classes.
 There are so many ways you can travel at home.

 It’s better out than in.
 That’s why we journal.
-The chaos of life causes us to stuff down many of the pressures, anxieties, disgruntlement, frustrations and dissatisfactions of the day.
+The chaos of life causes us to stuff down many of the pressures, anxieties, disgruntlement, frustrations and dissatisfaction of the day.
 Soon you’re overstuffed, and there is only one way for them to come out – in a dysfunctional way.

 Take 10 minutes of every evening to write about what you’re stuffing.
 Let it come out.
 Nobody is going to read it.
 Once you clear the junk, clarity has space to speak its wisdom to you.